-The Commission has powers to investigate data compliance and practices, including on-site inspections and the right to require the production of documents; it may also delegate certain of its investigatory powers to competent ministers (who may sub-delegate in some cases, e.g. to regulators).
-The extent to which the Commission uses or delegate its authority is not yet clearly established in published cases, though it is possible that in practice ministers (and regulators, etc. to whom they delegate) will continue to exercise authority over the protection of personal information in their respective industries in much the same manner as they do now.
+The Commission will have powers to investigate data compliance and practices, including on-site inspections and the right to require the production of documents; it may also delegate certain of its investigatory powers to competent ministers (who may sub-delegate in some cases, e.g. to regulators).
+The extent to which the Commission will use or delegate its authority is not yet clear, though it is possible that in practice ministers (and regulators, etc. to whom they delegate) will continue to exercise authority over the protection of personal information in their respective industries in much the same manner as they do now.